ccoutant/dwarf-locations/005-locations-on-stack.md

 > the called expression may be used as return values by prior agreement
 > between the calling and called expressions.

-### Section 2.5.4 Type Conversions
+### Section 2.5.5 Type Conversions

 Move and renumber Section 2.5.1.6 to here.

-### Section 2.5.5 Special Operations
+### Section 2.5.6 Special Operations

 Move and renumber Section 2.5.1.7 to here.

-### Section 2.6 Location Descriptions
+### Section 2.6 (was: Location Descriptions)

-The parts of this section dealing with single location descriptions is moved to Section 2.5.2 Location Operations.
+The parts of this section dealing with single location descriptions is moved to Section 2.5.3 Location Operations.

-The remainder of this section deals with location lists.
+The remainder of this section deals with value lists and location lists.
-Rename the section to "Location Lists".
+Rename the section to "Expression Lists".

+Move Section 2.5.2 Value Lists here and renumber 2.6.1.

+Move Section 2.6.2 Location Lists here.

 ### Section 5.7.6 Data Member Entries